 In 1989, he took over as head basketball coach at Middletown High School, and over five seasons guided his program to a 75-42 record, including Greater Miami Conference, sectional, and district championships in 1989, for which he was named conference coach-of-the-year.

-A native of Elkhart, Ind., Smith, who in 1999 was named to the Indiana Basketball Hall-of-Fame Silver Anniversary Team (along with Larry Bird), holds a master’s degree in educational leadership from Miami (Ohio) University.
+A native of Elkhart, Ind., Smith, who in 1999 was named to the Indiana Basketball Hall-of-Fame (IBHOF) Silver Anniversary Team (along with Larry Bird) and in 2014 was inducted into the IBHOF, holds a master’s degree in educational leadership from Miami (Ohio) University.
 He is married to the former Beth Jordan of Houston, Texas, and has a daughter, Emily, and three sons: Devin, Blake, and Peyton.